MadBomber/aia/README.md

        bash, zsh, or fish shells.
 It’s crucial to integrate the script into the shell’s runtime to take effect.

-       The --dump options will send the current configuration to STDOUT in the format requested.
-Both YAML and TOML formats are supported.
+       The --dump path/to/file.ext option will write the current configuration to a file in the format requested by the file’s extension.
+The following extensions are supported:
+       .yml, .yaml and .toml

 PROMPT DIRECTIVES
        Within a prompt text file any line that begins with “//” is considered a prompt